 Our theory of change hypothesizes that service providers assigned to the treatment group attended early childhood development training, updated their beliefs on the importance of ECD, and changed their behaviors in the form of the time spent and topics discussed with parents.
-Households in the treatment group received the program materials and dis-
+Households in the treatment group received the program materials and discussed ECD with service providers during home visits.15 We test these hypotheses starting with the impacts of treatment assignment on service providers, followed by households.